Sunday, June 30, 2024

 IMPROVEMENTS:

-If I were to improve the Euro BT mixer: as previously mentioned, the line out of the xy mini is a bit low--maybe 2-3v peak to peak.
-To match the levels of other audio devices found in my rack--mostly 7 to 10v p/p--it might make sense to gain the xy-mini up by say 12db and at the same time bias it for bipolar operation (which would eliminate the need for the 4.7uF decoupling caps) using a TL072 configured for non-inverting gain.
-However, I am not sure this would be what other users want or need.
+As previously mentioned: the line out of the xy-bt-mini is a bit low--maybe 2-3v peak to peak.
+To match the levels of other audio devices found in my rack--mostly 7 to 10v p/p--it might make sense to gain the xy-bt-mini up by say 12db and bias it for bipolar operation (which would eliminate the need for the 4.7uF decoupling caps) using a TL072 or equivalent dual op amp configured for non-inverting gain.

-Also: I might bring the stereo output jacks to the front panel; maybe in parallel with the rear mounted screw terminals.
+Also: I could bring the stereo output jacks to the front panel; maybe in parallel with the rear mounted screw terminals.
 This would allow it to be used on the bench or in a standard Eurorack setup.
+But: no need for that right now.

 A male plug to female 3.5" jack could be employed to bring the BT module's headphone output to the front.